fbpx Skip to main content

 While there are multiple ways to manage pension transfers, the correct solution will rely on a thorough analysis of your residency position, wealth, and aspirations for the future.

-If you would like further advice about claiming a State Pension in Canada, evaluating currency exchange risks, or forming a strategy to maximise the value of private pension funds, please get in touch.
+If you would like further advice about claiming a British State Pension in Canada, evaluating currency exchange risks, or forming a strategy to maximise the value of private pension funds, please get in touch.
 Chase Buchanan is a global network of wealth management advisers with years of expertise supporting expats living in Canada, the US, and Europe.

 Our Canadian team in Ontario is on hand to help, or you can contact our UK Administration Centre for guidance about the next steps forward.